Coderah/cogni-blocks/README.md

 My goal is readable and clear code that's easy to test by actually using it.

 If I felt documentation was necessary I do it directly in the code.

+# Issues / Concerns

+* When the AI session ends/times out you have to refresh.
+* Ideally there'd be better UI feedback for the voice input.
+I imagined several niceties here but decided not to push beyond 5 hours of work.